BCDevOps/openshift-wiki/docs/OCP/OCPStorageServices.md

 ### Pros and Cons of each

-One of the biggest pros of NFS file storage is that it is re-sizeable.
+One of the biggest pros of File storage is that it is re-sizeable.
 Just edit your PVC to have a bigger `.spec.resources.requests.storage` and give it a few seconds.

 Block storage cannot be mounted during maintenance.
 Any pods already running will failover properly to the secondary NetApp node, but any newly launched pods will fail to start until both NetApp nodes are available.